Experts For Avoiding Bloc Politics In Pak-US Relationship - UrduPoint

 The urge for a bilateral dialogue between India and Pakistan was also stressed, apart from encouraging people-to-people exchanges, religious tourism, and trilateral cooperation on agriculture and digital payments.

-Likewise, on counter-terrorism, speakers from both organisations agreed that Pakistan and the US should take a unified and coherent political approach to reduce terror threats emanating from Afghanistan and combine counterterrorism with political coordination.
+Likewise, on counter-terrorism, the speakers from both organisations agreed that Pakistan and the US should take a unified and coherent political approach to reduce terror threats emanating from Afghanistan and combine counter-terrorism with political coordination.

 The roundtable, while illustrating a trajectory of bilateral relations, agreed that a high-level of structured dialogue should commence involving honest and candid assessments of mutual issues.